Helger2007/ArmLamp/README.md

 # ArmLamp
 An arm that replaces the foot on a common Ikea lamp

+This modular and articulated lamp arm replaces the foot on the [Ikea Lampan lamp](https://www.ikea.com/nl/nl/p/lampan-tafellamp-wit-20046988).
+In the original design it features two joints, but thanks to the modularity of the project the arm can be extended or shortened as you wish.
+Joints can be added or removed as well.

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.